 For employees in the sick leave/vacation leave system, employees are required to use sick leave, and in the absence of sick leave, vacation leave for absences due to their own or family member's serious health condition.
 In the case of absences due to a compensable accident, after wage loss payments start, employees may choose whether or not to supplement the wage loss payments with sick leave, then vacation.
-Employees may utilize Paid Parental Leave as provided in L-2 General Leave Policies for adoption, placement, birth, or bonding/well newborn care.
+Employees may utilize Paid Parental Leave as provided defined in Section VI, L-2 General Leave Policies for the birth, adoption, placement, birthadoption, or bonding/well newborn care.